gerryw1389/gerryw1389.github.io/_posts/2022-08-05-git-tagging.md

    }
    ```

-   - See how the `ref=` went up a version and now with the new version of the module the `tags` attribute is no longer required?
+   - See how the `ref=` went up a version and now with the new version of the module the `tags` parameter is no longer required?
 That is how this works.
    - So in my 100+ repos I can point to my modules repo pinning to a tag version that will/will not make tags optional.
 This is a basic example that shows the concept.

 1. So using this technique, you can have different versions of your modules being called scattered all through the enterprise.
 I haven't tested moving a tag like `latest` but I would imagine that any breaking changes like `v2.0.1` to `3.1` would cause everything to break so I don't think that would be a good idea.
 Not sure, will check back in a couple years but for now I will keep pinning module calls to tags to keep things simple and then set a scheduled task to go and update my module calls every now and then to the latest version by testing the new variables/ect.